 What theatre is Company of Heroes 3 set in?

 After fighting through the Western and Eastern Fronts, Company of Heroes is now heading to the Mediterranean.
-You'll duke it out in a campaign set across Italy, and North Africa has been teased as well, where you'll conquer territory, get into skirmishes and fight bespoke battles.
+You'll duke it out in a campaign set across Italy, and North Africa has now been confirmed as well, where you'll conquer territory, get into skirmishes and fight bespoke battles.

 What Company of Heroes 3 factions will be playable?